Nationwide invests in Deep Sentinel for business security service

 Deep Sentinel, a physical security startup that leverages cameras, AI, and around-the-clock monitoring to prevent break-ins, today announced that it has secured a strategic investment from Nationwide that brings its total series A funding to $24 million, up from $7.4 million.
-(Deep Sentinel declined to reveal the size of the investment, but simple subtraction suggests it’s slightly over $16 million.)
+(Deep Sentinel declined to reveal the size of the investment, but simple subtraction suggests it’s around $16 million — Deep Sentinel says there have been undisclosed “additional investments” to the series A round.)
 Coinciding with the capital infusion, the company launched a new product — Deep Sentinal for Business — designed to provide after-hours protection against crimes like vandalism and theft for small and medium-sized enterprises.

 Deep Sentinel for Business, which Deep Sentinel says underwent 10 months of user testing with over a dozen customers, recruits live guards to respond to alerts in 10 seconds or less.
 From a dashboard, the guards can see every time a person enters or exits a property, and they’re able to engage with potential criminals with two-way audio or contact law enforcement “in seconds.”